DivyanshYadav12/Login-Registration-System/README.md

 pip install mysql-connector-python

 1. Database Setup
-When you run the main file Database automatically create
+Make a schema user-system then run the main file Database table automatically create
 2. Configuration
 In config.py file change your name and the password of the database so that you can connect with the database:
 3. Run the Application